samparkk13/parksamuel.com/README.md

 # Welcome to Sam's Personal Website

 This website was created by using React (JS and TS) and Chakra UI.
-This website is still in development, bear with me!
+Here, you can find informatino about myself, my experiences, and some blog posts that I have written.